Dublin Dr Pepper: Sales

 As of 2011, the Dublin Dr Pepper Bottling Company had sales of $7 million a year and sold less than 1% of Dr Pepper's annual U.S. volume.
 The Kloster family owns approximately 90% of the bottler.

-Operations

-The company, having been founded by Sam Houston Prim, was operated by his daughter, Grace Prim Lyon, until her death June 7, 1991.
-William P. "Bill" Kloster, affectionately known as "Mister Dr Pepper" inherited the company from Grace Prim Lyon and operated it until his death September 27, 1999.
-His grandson, Mark Kloster, is now general manager of the family business.

 Distribution area issues

 Franchise agreements limited the Dublin plant's distribution range to a 44-mile radius of Dublin, an area encompassing Stephenville, Tolar, Comanche and Hico.
 However, the plant's use of the original sugar recipe had made the plant popular far beyond its existing franchise agreement.
 Each year, as many as 80,000 visitors flocked to Dublin, drawn to the antiquated bottling plant and its old-fashioned soda.